Is Joule Financial right for you?

 What is the rate of return you need to achieve so that you will not run out of money?

 It’s a simple question.
-And it’s crucial.
+It may be the most important question.
 But most can’t answer it.
 It is only after you determine the rate of return needed that you can even begin to structure an investment portfolio.

 At Joule Financial, we work tirelessly from the very beginning of our relationship so that we can develop a financial plan designed to help meet your goals.

-Our process begins by completing our LIFE plan questionnaire.
+Our process begins by completing our planning questionnaire.
 This confidential, fact-finding document helps us to analyze your current balance sheet, liquidity position, cash flow needs, future tax liabilities and retirement income needs.
-Once completed, we use the data to complete a drafted multi-page, hard cover, bound plan that we walk through with you.
+Once completed, we use this data to complete a drafted multi-page, hard cover, plan that becomes the starting point for future financial and retirement goals.

 Recommendations & Implementation

 Does our plan correspond with your initial goals?
-Often we find that an individual’s life goals to not correlate with their current investment allocation, savings rate or overall balance sheet.
+Often we find that an individual’s life goals do not correlate with their current investment allocation, savings rate or overall balance sheet.
 These can be tough conversations.
 But we want to show you the unbiased truth.
+It is our goal to make appropriate recommendations to help you achieve your goals and not leave your financial future to chance.

 Ongoing Plan Revision

 A true financial plan is not stagnant but rather a living breathing document, adjusted and adapted when your life changes.
 We revise financial plans on an as-needed basis.
 Typically, prior to retirement these plans can be updated every two years.
 We reevaluate a few months before retirement and then immediately after.
-Upon retirement, we review your financial plan on an annual basis to make sure you’re comfortable with all the current objectives and strategies.
+Upon retirement, we review your financial plan on an annual basis, or more frequent if needed, to ensure you’re comfortable with all the current objectives and strategies.

 Communication & Education